 Gentle, safe, effective treatment

 Japanese Meridian Therapy involves the use of a gentle and pain-free needle technique, which is minimally invasive compared with a traditional Chinese technique, or with intramuscular stimulation (IMS).
-As practitioners we use hara diagnosis--palpation of the abdomen and connective tissues to assess the inner workings of the body which reflect through the mesentery.
+As practitioners, we use 'hara diagnosis'--palpation of the abdominal and thoracic areas--as well as palpating the neck, the limbs, and the back to assess the inner workings of the body which reflect through the connective tissue.

 Gua Sha and Tui Na